 CO2 is then purified into a vacuum system.

 The resulting ultra-pure carbon dioxyde gas is sealed into a glass tube with a torch.

-It is this CO2 tube that will be shipped to an external laboratory that has an accelerator mass spectrometry facility.
-This laboratory will convert the CO2 into graphite, and this graphite will be counted in the accelerator.
+These targets containing the graphite will be shipped to an external laboratory that has an accelerator mass spectrometry facility.

 For a small additional cost, the IRMS (Isotope Ratio Mass Spectrometry) measurement of the delta 13C of your samples can also be done.

 With every shipment of many unknown-age samples we must add samples coming from oxalic acid transformation (which is the international standard reference material for all radiocarbon laboratories), inert samples to determine the background value (blanks) as well as known-age samples (secondary standards), coming from multi-laboratory calibration.
 This procedure assures a never-ending following of the quality, accuracy and precision of the results given to customers.

 CEN radiochronology laboratory also offers Pb-210 dating.
 It is possible to count the following radionuclides: Pb-210, Cs-137, Am-241, Cd-109, Co- 57 as well as Ra-226 (which is the average of Pb-214 and Bi-214) in sediments using the HPGe method (High-Purity Germanium detector).

 CEN acquired a LECO CHN628 elemental analyzer, to determine percentages of carbon (C), hydrogen (H) and nitrogen (N) in soil samples.